rdonoghue/learnjs/README.md

 ## Notes as I go
 - Adding a note to see if it creates a conflict
 - Adding another bullet as I branch
+- In theory, I am now working on a branch
+- Let's test that
 ### Keywords from Todo Highlighter

 - TODO: